 features common to Web-based medical imaging viewers.
 For example:

 - Managing a study's measurements

 - Managing a study's DICOM metadata

 It does this while remaining decoupled from any particular view library or rendering logic.
 While we use it to power our React Viewer, it can be used with Vue, React, Vanilla JS, or any number of other frameworks.

-Want to add custom logic or UI Components to the OHIF Viewer, but don't want to maintain a fork?
-We expose common integration points via extensions to make that possible.
+We expose common integration points via extensions to make this possible.
+The viewer and many of our own extensions also offer configuration.
 For a list of extensions maintained by OHIF, check out this helpful table.

 If you find yourself thinking "I wish the Viewer could do X", and you can't accomplish it with an extension today, create a GitHub issue!
 We're actively looking for ways to improve our extensibility ^_^

 This diagram is a conceptual illustration of how the Viewer is architected.